shadowaxe99/decker/README.md

 - Leverage AI to create compelling narratives and financial projections
 - Customize content for each slide based on investor's preferences
 - Save time and effort in preparing for pitches
+- Search x.com and Crunchbase for relevant information

 ## Installation